killcodeX/journalbit/README.md

 <br>

 ## Overall Functionlity
-- User can Add new code snippet with title, little description, language and code.
+- User can share link and attach topic, and then it is shared as a metdata.
-- Display page with syntax higlighter for better view.
+- Others users can like and unlike, comment to the posts.
-- Edit page if user wants to update the previous snippet
+- Users can follow and unfollow other people.
-- Delete snippet
+- User can see other peoples and folowers lists.
-- Night mode
+- User can filter posts by specific topics.
-- Search bar with autosuggest functionality
+- Users can update and edit their profile.
-- You can filter by language the snippets
+- Users can delete their own posts.
-- If you find any desired language is not present in predefined language list, you can add it
+- User can delete his own profile.
 - Fully Mobile optimized